-A JV is formed by one or more foreign investor(s), along with one or more Chinese party(-ties).
-Previously, Chinese individuals are explicitly excluded to be the shareholders in a JV with few exceptions.
-However, under the new FIL, which took effect from January 1, 2020, this limitation was no longer existed.
-Chinese individuals could jointly invest with foreign investors, which offers more flexibility in choosing business partners.
+A JV is formed by one or more foreign investor(s), along with one or more Chinese party.
+Previously, Chinese individuals were explicitly excluded from being shareholders in a JV with few exceptions.
+However, under the FIL, which took effect January 1, 2020, this limitation has been eliminated.
+Chinese individuals can jointly invest with foreign investors, which offers more flexibility in choosing business partners.